NataliaVelasquez18/Employee-database/README.md

 ## Business Problem

 Managing company data in Excel or VBA can become conversome as organizations grow and more business users need answers from data.
 As companies scale they need to put a different system in place to store and manage large amounts of data.
 The purpose of this project is to show how to build a database using SQL when transitioning from using csv files and how efficient is to retrive any information needed for analysis.
-Also, we will be uncovering important insights with the data retrieved that will help drive strategy and inform decision making.
+Also, we will be uncovering important insights that will help drive strategy and inform decision making.

 ---